ymeine/editor-frontend-eclipse/src/com/ariatemplates/tools/ide/modes/athtml/highlighting/rules/readme.md

 - manage properly default tokens and returning undefined tokens
 - take care of the EOF throughout the whole process

 __Procedure__: refactor all classes to extract from the main method the different steps described above.
-If the `evaluate` methods becomes the same for all classes, it's a win, just move it to teh base class!
+If the `evaluate` methods becomes the same for all classes, it's a win, just move it to the base class!